audeamux/scrub-and-cloak-cli/README.md

 ./run.sh
 ```

-3. Follow the prompts:
+3. Follow prompts:
 - Put images in: `~/fawkes/imgs`
-- Choose a mode: `low`, `mid`, or `high`
+- Choose mode: `low` / `mid` / `high`

 Outputs:
 - **Originals:** `~/fawkes/imgs`
 - **Cloaked + metadata stripped:** `~/fawkes/scroaked`

 ---

-## Notes
+## Notes / gotchas

-- The first run can be slower because it pulls the Ubuntu image and runs `apt-get`.
+- First run can be slower due to pulling the Ubuntu image and running `apt-get`.
-- If the script reports “no cloaked files found,” confirm that the selected mode matches the outputs you expect (for example, `*_low_cloaked.*`).
+- If the script says **no cloaked files found**, confirm the selected mode matches the outputs you expect (e.g., `*_low_cloaked.*`).
-- If you see `Illegal instruction`, a missing CPU feature (often AVX in a VM) is a common cause.
+- If you see **Illegal instruction**, it is usually a CPU feature exposure problem (AVX in a VM).

 ---

 ## Disclaimer

-This repo is provided for automation and convenience.
-You are responsible for complying with applicable laws, terms, and policies when processing and sharing images.
+This repo is for automation/convenience.
+You are responsible for understanding and complying with any applicable laws, terms, and policies when processing and sharing images.